SUI-Components/sui/packages/sui-domain/README.md

 ## Listen a useCase

-`@s-ui/domain` includes a way to subscribe to eveyr useCase execution without the need of using any kind of decorator or external dependency.
+`@s-ui/domain` includes a way to subscribe to every useCase execution without the need of using any kind of decorator or external dependency.

 This is useful if you have side effects in a different place from where you're executing the useCase of the domain.